- How is colorectal cancer treated?

 In this stage, the cancer has spread to nearby lymph nodes, but it has not yet spread to other parts of the body.

 Surgery (partial colectomy) followed by adjuvant chemo is the standard treatment for this stage.
-The FOLFOX regimen is the most common chemotherapy combination, although some doctors may prefer 5-FU and leucovorin, or capecitabine alone based on your health needs.
+Either the FOLFOX (5-FU, leucovorin, and oxaliplatin) or CapeOx (capecitabine and oxaliplatin) regimens are used most often, but some patients may get 5-FU with leucovorin or capecitabine alone based on their age and health needs.

 Your doctors may also advise radiation therapy if your surgeon thinks some cancer cells might have been left behind after surgery.

-In people who aren't healthy enough for surgery, radiation therapy and/or chemotherapy may be options.
+In people who aren't healthy enough for surgery, radiation therapy and/or chemo may be options.

-The cancer has spread from the colon to distant organs and tissues such as the liver, lungs, peritoneum, or ovaries.
+The cancer has spread from the colon to distant organs and tissues.
+Colon cancer most often spreads to the liver, but it can also spread to other places such as the lungs, peritoneum (the lining of the abdominal cavity), or distant lymph nodes.

 In most cases surgery is unlikely to cure these cancers.
 However, if only a few small areas of cancer spread (metastases) are present in the liver or lungs and they can be completely removed along with the colon cancer, surgery may help you live longer and may even cure you.
 Chemo is typically given as well, before and/or after surgery.
 In some cases, hepatic artery infusion may be used if the cancer has spread to the liver.